-E.g. Newton's gaffes
+E.g. Newton's god of the gaps

-- Newtonian mechanics was very successful when applied to the planetary motions, but there were things Newton couldn't explain. - E.g. Newton's laws didn't entail that the solar system would be stable, over tens of thousands of years.
-It seemed perfectly possible, even likely, that small perturbations might grow and lead to chaos. - Newton suggested that the creator might have to nudge a planet or two, now and again, to avoid instability.
-(Apparently these nudges aren't needed.)
+- Newtonian mechanics was very successful when applied to the planetary motions, but there were things Newton couldn't explain. - E.g. Newton's laws didn't seem to entail that the solar system would be stable, over tens of thousands of years.
+It seemed perfectly possible, even likely, that small perturbations might grow and lead to chaos. - Newton suggested that the creator might have to nudge a planet, now and again, to avoid instability. - (Apparently the perturbations cancel out, and these nudges aren't needed.)

-Also, concerning the planets all orbiting the sun in one plane, and in the same direction, Newton thought that:
+Also, concerning the planets all orbiting the sun in one plane, and in the same direction, Newton wrote:

-"Such a wonderful Uniformity in the Planetary System must be allowed the Effect of Choice.
+"Such a wonderful Uniformity in the Planetary System must be allowed the Effect of Choice [i.e. design].
 And so must the Uniformity in the Bodies of Animals..."
 Opticks (1704, Qu.
 31, p.
 402)